brofegroy/WordBlitz/README.md

 - other graphical settings, such as backgrounds
 - and more

+## Limitations
+- will not support tile sets with more than 1 Q

 ## Language
 This project uses the [flutter](https://flutter.dev/) framework, and is written in the [Dart](https://dart.dev/) Language.